khalil5754/khalil5754.github.io/_posts/2022-10-20-your-new-blog-post.md

 ## Looking for a fast solution to querying?
 Look no further.
 My personal favourite RDBMS (Relational Database Management System) is MySQL.
-Notoriously faster (and simpler) than its cousin the Object-Relational Database Management System PostgreSQL.
-MySQL is practically written in plain english and as a result, is the easiest for a newbie to learn (in my opinion) - which is why I'm going to walk you through how to create a database from scratch, followed by some simple queries.
+Notoriously faster (and simpler) than its cousin the Object-Relational Database Management System PostgreSQL, MySQL is practically written in plain english and as a result, is the easiest for a newbie to learn (in my opinion).
+That is why I'm going to walk you through how to create a small database from scratch in MySQL, followed by some sample queries.

 Don't worry, we won't go too complex for the first SQL post.
 I will throw one or two small subqueries at you, but no Common Table Expressions (a type of subquery that comes _before_ the main query and makes subqueries much faster and more efficient to process) until the next SQL post.
 Of course, before you can query a database you have to create it.
 Assuming you've got your IDE of choice open, the first command you need is self-explanatory "CREATE TABLE".